Beyond Meritocracy

 The clearest expression

 Nearly everyone who has interacted with another animal knows that they experience and value their own lives — that they enjoy freedom, security and play; that they nurture their children; that they will do just about anything to stay alive.
-The biological and anthropological evidence confirms what common observation suggests: social animals have demonstrable social and emotional needs, rooted in the same evolutionary heritage we share.
-The needs framework I develop elsewhere — drawing on Max-Neef's work — insists that needs are universal and non-hierarchical.
+The biological and anthropological evidence confirms what common observation suggests: animals have experienced needs — for autonomy, protection, connection, play, among others — rooted in neurobiological architecture shared across species, and identifiable through the pathology that follows when those needs are frustrated.
+The needs framework I develop elsewhere identifies thirteen such dimensions and insists that they are universal and non-hierarchical.
 This is not a sentimental claim.
-It is an analytical one, grounded in what we know about social species: their dependence on an integrated range of social-reproductive requirements is characteristic of their biology.
+It is an analytical one, grounded in what we know about social species: their dependence on an integrated range of social-reproductive requirements is characteristic of their biology.[1]

 The answer is meritocratic reasoning, applied to its fullest extent.